 2. Stop Sorting Through Unqualified Leads

 Recruiters don’t have time to waste.
-Their task lists are typically never-ending and every minute of their work day is allocated to a specific task.
-However, many recruiters tell us they get sucked in to sorting through unqualified leads for their CDL jobs, wasting countless hours each week.
+Their task lists are typically never-ending and a variety of tasks claim every minute of their work day.
+However, many recruiters tell us that sorting through unqualified leads for their CDL jobs wastes countless hours each week.

-It’s frustrating for a recruiter to sort through hundreds of leads each day, only to have nothing to show for it at the end of the week.
+It’s frustrating for a recruiter to sort through hundreds of leads each day.
+That’s especially true if there’s nothing to show for it at the end of the week.
 Recruiters that focus on finding the right candidate for their position will not only improve their hiring process, but will also start recruiting for retention.

 3. Stop Ignoring Driver Feedback

-Companies who are dedicated to having and maintaining a great reputation constantly listen to drivers, make adjustments to their strategy, and revise their recruiting methods accordingly.
+Companies that are dedicated to having and maintaining a great reputation constantly listen to drivers, make adjustments to their strategy, and revise their recruiting methods accordingly.

 Too often we hear about drivers who share their feedback with a company only to never see it implemented.
 Now, we fully recognize that not all driver feedback is applicable.
 But, when a recruiter receives a gold nugget from a driver, using it to improve should be the action taken.

 In addition, companies often receive feedback from drivers in regards to pay, home time, etc. on a variety of advertisements they deploy for their jobs.
-These are a great way to see inside of a driver’s mind and objectively assess how the company stacks up in the market.
+These are a great way to see inside a driver’s mind.
+Then, you can more objectively assess how your own company stacks up in the market.
 Take this real-time feedback seriously, engage with the drivers, and make changes when applicable.

-Avoiding these common truck driver recruiting mistakes will set employers up for success in the market, allowing them to fill their trucks faster, and better yet, keep them full longer.
+Avoiding these common truck driver recruiting mistakes will set employers up for success in the market.
+Employers will fill their trucks faster, and better yet, keep them full longer.